 7. According to you, how should learners decide if they need one or two online courses or a full-fledged campus-based MS degree?

-Most of the time, up-skilling and re-skilling come at a crossroad.
+Most of the time, up-skilling and re-skilling come at a crossroads.
 But we believe, as does the industry show, learning should be continuous and professionals need to skill up multiple times to keep their careers secure.

 8. With so many online course-providers and each of them offering multiple courses, learners feel confused and overwhelmed.
 Your advice – how should learners decide which one to opt for?